itas109/CSerialPort/README.md

 # Todo List

-- [ ] 1.support windows and linux first
+- [ x ] 1.support windows and linux first
 - [ ] 2.add communicating protocol
 - [ ] 3.support hot swap
 - [ ] 4.use new notify module
 - [ ] 5.support other language,such as C, C#, Python, Java, Golang
-- [ ] 6.sync serial port communication
+- [ x ] 6.sync serial port communication
 - [ ] 7.new cross-platform gui serial port tool
 - [ ] 8.add a video description of this class